Do you know how to start a conversation with someone?

 For most people of any age, the hardest part of starting a conversation with someone you don’t know is to break the ice.
 Once that’s done, everything else will be easier.

-The best thing is to reach out and introduce yourself offering your hand.
+Reach out and introduce yourself offering your right hand.
 Smile!
 And don't be afraid to go first!
-Remember the mark of a good handshake is to make eye contact.
+Remember the mark of a self-introduction is to make eye contact.

 Also, one of the friendliest things you can do is remember the names of people you meet.
 If this doesn’t come naturally to you, practice saying a person’s name immediately after meeting them.